The Best Steakhouse in Every State

 Linda L. via Yelp

-If you’re looking for a classic steakhouse experience and happen to be in the Twin Cities, drop into the recently renovated Murray’s, which has been going strong since 1946.
+If you’re looking for a classic steakhouse experience and happen to be in Minnesota’s Twin Cities, drop into Murray’s, which has been going strong since 1946.
 Opened by Art and Marie Murray, the restaurant is still in the family, and many of Marie’s old recipes are still used.
 Their famed “Silver Butter Knife Steak for Two,” a 28-ounce strip loin carved tableside, is one of the country’s great monuments to a well-made steak.
 Thankfully, the renovation didn’t do away with any of the restaurant’s classic charm (although it thankfully replaced the banquet hall-style pink drapes and chairs), and the classic neon sign is right where it’s always been.

-Jess & Jim's Steakhouse / Facebook
+Jess & Jim's Steak House/Yelp

 Yelp/ Anthony G

 When Warren Buffett regularly holds court in your restaurant, you know you’ve got a keeper.
-That’s the case at Omaha landmark Gorat’s, which has been going strong since 1944.
+That’s the case at Omaha, Nebraska, landmark Gorat’s, which has been going strong since 1944.
 It remained in the Gorat family until 2012, when it was purchased and given a renovation, but the quality and preparation of the steak (which comes from — where else? — Omaha Steaks) is as good as ever.
 For the true Buffett experience, do as he does and order the T-bone, rare, with a double order of hash browns and a Cherry Coke.

 Philip T/ Yelp